-Last Updated on January 4, 2020 by admin
+Last Updated on January 4, 2020 by Rajeev Bagra

 Stories are the backbone of our civilization.
 They remind us of where we come from, and how far we’ve managed to reach.
 There’s a reason why we love books and movies so much.
 But, storytelling isn’t limited to entertainment.
 The academic world also acknowledges the learning outcomes with stories that can bring in a lot about it.
 The narrative essay is a product of that particular understanding.